alireza-dantism/GATK-Multi-Sample-VCF-Merging/README.md

 Instead of merging the whole genome (which caused memory crashes and infinite wait times), we used a **Targeted Import** strategy.

 ### Execution Command:

+**4.1 GenomicsDBImport**

+The `GenomicsDBImport` tool is designed to scale joint genotyping by organizing individual gVCFs into a specialized 2D columnar data structure (TileDB).
+The parameters used in this workflow were specifically chosen to optimize performance for a X-sample cohort on shared infrastructure.

 ```bash
 gatk --java-options "-Xmx12g" GenomicsDBImport \
   --genomicsdb-workspace-path pgx_cohort_db \